PauloPhagula/site/_drafts/2017-01-12-mysql-perils.md

 you store.
 If you store a `TIMESTAMP` value, and then change the time zone and retrieve the value, the retrieved value is different from the value you stored.
 This occurs because the same time zone was not used for conversion in both directions.
-The current time zone is available as the value of the time_zone system variable.
+The current time zone is available as the value of the `time_zone` system variable.

+Which one to use?
+It depends on your situation and needs.
+Let that guide your choices and you should be fine.

 ## UTF8 is not UTF8 aka Can you INSERT 💩?